miikkaak/citybike-demo-api/README.md

 Local PostgreSQL database is used by default.
 You can specify the database in .env file.

-To build the database, have your database credentials specified and query _{APP_URL}/build_.
-Returns _true_ on successful build.
-Console will output results also.
+To build the database, put the .csv-files in their corresponding folders inside /src/data/**, have your database credentials specified and post _{APP_URL}/build_.
+Returns _true_ on build start.
+Server console will output the progress.

-NOTE!
-To speed up the build you can place .csv-files on their corresponding folders inside /src/data/.
-Otherwise data will be downloaded from internet.
+Note!
+I'll provide a ready-built database as an alternative, because the database build process is quite slow

 ## Running the app